 The major hangup is that bard are ultimately the best at support casting.
 If that’s your goal, the College of Lore does it better.
 If you’re here to hack stuff up with your sword, another class is going to be optimal.
 However, this subclass still largely delivers if you don’t mind be slightly less optimal or if you want most of the powers of the bard without being useless in melee combat.
 Where this college really signs is a mixture of ranged weapon fighting and support casting, however.

 Depending on your idea for your character, you could easily slide the College of Glamour into the second spot on our list.
 This subclass is centered around Charm mechanics and illusion spells, and makes for a fun option in a range of campaigns.

 This is a strong option for a support bard, although well below lore bards.
 While charm effects are fun, they can be situational.
 However, the Mantle of Inspiration ability that gives your party temporary HP and allows them to move their full speed as a reaction is fantastic.
 If you like charm mechanics there’s plenty of good stuff for you in there, too.

-The step down from third place on our list to fourth place is steep.
+The step down from fifth place on our list to sixth place is steep.
 The idea behind the College of Swords isn’t bad – knife jugglers and sword dancers that are actually viable in combat.